Driving the Resident Journey Starts with Understanding Residents as Individuals

 The good news is that the goal is not to control the resident journey, but to help personalize and drive it for each resident.
 Many communities do this by measurement.
 This is when satisfaction surveys and NPS scores start to become a driver of the experience itself.

 What if there is another way to drive the resident journey?
-One that is not controlled by annual research, but by frequent touchpoints with each resident.
+One that is not controlled by annual research, but by frequent touch points with each resident.
+An approach that is curated through insights and helps a resident activate their best day possible every day?

 Basic Needs of Humanity

-LE3 Solutions believes there are four pillars that provide a foundation of insights for staff and family about a resident’s wellbeing and their experiences within the community.
-This approach leverages information the individual provides about themselves and their life experiences—rather than generalizations of a demographic cohort—to drive an individual and personalized journey.
+Sentrics, LE3 Solutions and Bob Kramer, believe vitality is the secret to a life well lived.
+How vitality is discovered and activated depends on 3 indicators that help a community build a foundation of insights for staff and family about a resident’s experiences and engagement within the community.
+This approach leverages information the individual provides about themselves and their life aspirations—rather than generalizations of a demographic cohort—to drive an individual and personalized journey.

-Shared appropriately with the right staff members, they are better equipped to support the resident in a more personalized, “person-centered” approach.
-The end goal for the community is to provide every resident with a great quality of life.
-Coincidentally, research shows that when people thrive in the areas of purpose, autonomy, resilience and connectedness—or PARC—quality of life improves.
+Shared appropriately with the right staff members, the community is better equipped to support each resident in a more personalized, “person-centered” approach.
+The end goal for the community is to provide every resident with longevity and vitality.
+Coincidentally, research shows that when people thrive in the areas of growth, independence and meaningful relationships, quality of life improves.

-Autonomy.
-Self-governance.
-A resident with autonomy believes he or she can make choices and is in control of his or her life.
+Independence.
+Mobility, functional maintenance, self -governance.
+A resident who is confident in their independence believes he or she can make the right choices and maintains control of his or her life.

 Bob Kramer, President of Nexus Insights and Co-founder of NIC, frequently says that “no resident wants longevity without vitality.”
-When a community focuses on PARC, residents experience a natural flow of curated opportunities that are personalized for them at that moment in time
+When a community leverages this approach to vitality, residents experience a natural flow of curated opportunities that are personalized for them at specific moments in time.

-It is a methodology for understanding, defining and driving a resident’s experience based on their past, present and future self.
+It is a process for understanding, defining and driving a resident’s experience based on their past, present and future self.
+It is about leaving a legacy and continuing to have aspirations.
 The ongoing collection of information is the foundation of an ever-evolving and fluid resident-centered approach.

-To make PARC more than a measurement, it requires data.
 Every community collects and leverages data differently.
-Data collection is heavily dependent upon the staff—from recruiters to caregivers.
-Often knowledge about a resident lives with a staff member—like our Connie example.
-Sometimes it lives in a file cabinet, viewed when a director has time, or when an event or mini crisis occurs.
-One-off conversations and manually processed data leads to inefficiencies and inconsistencies in the resident journey.
+It comes from staff, from family members, and from survey responses.
+Sometimes resident knowledge lives entirely with a staff member—like our Nancy example.
+Sometimes it lives in a file cabinet, viewed only when a director has time, or when an event or mini crisis occurs.
+One-off conversations and manually processed data lead to inefficiencies and inconsistencies in how your residents experience their individual journeys.

 Technology does something your staff—no matter how good and how committed to your residents—can’t do.
-It can capture, analyze and identify trends and push insights to staff to act upon at a particular time, instead of relying on staff to memorize and retain each resident’s personal story.
-Plus, technology gives your residents something your staff cannot: The ability for the resident to be actively involved in directing and writing their own journey, in their own time and in the comfort of their own space.
+It can capture, analyze and identity trends and push insights to staff to act upon at a particular time, instead of relying on staff to memorize and retain each resident’s personal story.
+Plus, technology gives your residents something your staff cannot: The ability to be actively involved in directing and writing their own journey, in their own time and in the comfort of their own space.

 Personalization is Key to Success